Bisma Khan

 Bisma Khan (born 21 April 2002) is a Pakistani swimmer.

-She represented Pakistan at the 2018 Asian Games held in Jakarta, Indonesia.
-She competed in five events and in each event she did not advance to compete in the final.
-She also finished in 11th place in the heats in the mixed 4 × 100 metre medley relay event.
+She represented Pakistan at the 2018 Asian Games held in Jakarta, Indonesia competing in six events.

-In 2019, she represented Pakistan at the World Aquatics Championships held in Gwangju, South Korea.
-She competed in the women's 50 metre freestyle event.
-She did not advance to compete in the semi-finals.
-She also competed in the women's 100 metre butterfly event.
-In the same year, she won the silver medal in the women's 200 metre individual medley event at the 2019 South Asian Games held in Nepal.
+In 2019, she represented Pakistan at the World Aquatics Championships held in Gwangju, South Korea competing in two events..In the same year, she won the silver medal in the women's 200 metre individual medley event at the 2019 South Asian Games held in Nepal.

 In 2021, she competed in the women's 50 metre freestyle event at the 2020 Summer Olympics held in Tokyo, Japan.
 In 2022, she represented Pakistan at the World Aquatics Championships held in Budapest, Hungary.
 She competed in the women's 50 metre freestyle and women's 100 metre freestyle events.

 She represented Pakistan at the 2022 Commonwealth Games in Birmingham, England.

+At the 2023 National Games of Pakistan, Khan won five gold medals in individual categories and an additional three gold medals in relay events.